 • Estimated range: $200–$5,000+ (depending on damage)

 While you’re going through the eviction process, you’re not collecting rent.
 In some areas, it takes 30 to 90 days (or longer) from notice to lockout.
-That’s time with zero cash flow coming in.
+This can severely impact your rental property cash flow.

 • Estimated loss: 1–3 months’ rent

-Even after the tenant is out and repairs are done, there are more little costs: changing the locks, deep cleaning, paint touch-ups, minor fixes, listing the unit again, and screening new tenants.
-These turnover expenses add up fast, even in the best-case scenario.
+Even after the tenant is out and repairs are done, there are more costs: changing the locks, deep cleaning, paint touch-ups, and the cost of finding and tenant background screening a new renter.
+These property turnover costs add up fast, even in the best-case scenario.

 • Estimated range: $150–$1,000+